ENGLISH AS AN ADDITIONAL LANGUAGE

 We provide a cross curricular approach, using a range of experiences to do this.
 The children are immersed into an enriched and stimulating Cross Curriculum; with structured language prompts and contextual support.
 The EAL pedagogy is about using strategies to meet both the language and the learning needs of EAL pupils in a wide range of teaching context.

 The EAL teaching at Adderley Primary School focuses on individual pupil’s needs and abilities.
-Upon entry, children are assessed and learning support is put into place.
-There are four trained EAL TAs in the school, who provide children with targeted assistance across the curriculum.
-The Reading Manager takes groups of EAL children for Letters and Sounds, spelling/reading of high frequency words and reading.
+Upon entry, children are assessed and learning support is put into place in the first week.
+We have two specialist EAL teachers who provide a tailored programme to newly arrived pupils.

 Our school provides appropriate materials such as dual language textbooks, dictionaries and key word lists.
 Videos, maps, ICT and story props also give crucial support.